alex-unofficial/knn/README.md

 You also need `make` to run the Makefile.

 ### setup on `AUTH IT Compute Cluster`
-you can use the following line to load all the required modules
+You can use the following line to load all the required modules
 ```
 module load gcc/10.2.0 openmpi/4.0.5 gsl/2.5 pkgconf/1.7.3
 ```